 An HE STA shall set the UL MU Response Scheduling Support subfield of the HE Capabilities element it transmits to 1 if its dot11HEULMUResponseSchedulingOptionImplemented is true; otherwise the STA shall set it to 0.

-A STA shall not transmit a Trigger frame soliciting a UL OFDMA With MIMO PPDU from a STA from which it has not received an HE Capabilities element with the UL OFDMA With MIMO Support bit set to 1.
+A STA shall not transmit a Trigger frame soliciting an UL OFDMA With MIMO PPDU from a STA from which it has not received an HE Capabilities element with B23 of the UL MU subfield of the HE PHY Capabilities Information field set to 1. (#759)

-A STA shall not transmit a Trigger frame soliciting a Full BW UL MU MIMO PPDU from a STA from which it has not received from which it has not received an HE Capabilities element with the Full BW UL MU MIMO Support bit set to 1.
+A STA shall not transmit a Trigger frame soliciting a Full BW UL MU MIMO PPDU from a STA from which it has not received an HE Capabilities element with B22 of the UL MU subfield of the HE PHY Capabilities Information field set to 1. (#759)

 Rules for soliciting UL MU frames